If you plan to visit Le Havre Cathedral during your stay, you’re in for a surprise!

 How to get there

-Once you’ve arrived in Le Havre, a network of buses, streetcars and scooters will get you quickly to St. Joseph’s Church and to the city.
+Once you’ve arrived in Le Havre, a network of buses, streetcars and scooters will enable you to quickly reach the cathedral and discover the city.
 Getting around the city is easy, and parking is relatively straightforward.

 - Bus: lines 2, 3 and 7 – Cathédrale stop